 In the next page, you are given a summary of what will happen if you continue with the import.
 You can see how many products, options and size options you will be importing.

-If you need more detail as to what the import will do, you can click Download with Import Status Marked which will download a spreadsheet with each row, and an explanation of what will happen.
+If you need more detail as to what the import will do, you can select Download with Import Status Marked which will download a spreadsheet with each row, and an explanation of what will happen.

 You are given the option to create new variables, or if you've misspelled a brand or supplier, you can match to a preexisting variable in the system.

-This means that you do not have to create all the product types before import - the import will create them for you.
+This means that you do not have to create all the product types before import; the import will create them for you.

-Once all the products have been imported, there is one final step: creating categories.
+Once all the products have been imported, there is one final step: Creating categories.